-When making what are new and challenging decisions to ensure continuation of service, some disruption is inevitable.
+When making what are new and challenging decisions to ensure the continuation of service, some disruption is inevitable.
 Many of you will be aware of our limited telephone services – a direct consequence of remote working policies.
-We are currently making significant investment in a new telephone system that will enable a return to full operation regardless of whether staff are in the office or working from home.
+We are currently making a significant investment in a new telephone system that will enable a return to full operation regardless of whether staff are in the office or working from home.
 We hope to have this in place over the coming weeks.

 Of course, some challenges arise through no cause of our own.
-Supply chain and freight services have seen significant impact with extended lead times and reduced staff levels due to lockdown restrictions, isolation processes and furlough measures.
+Supply chain and freight services have seen a significant impact with extended lead times and reduced staff levels due to lockdown restrictions, isolation processes and furlough measures.
 As I write this, I recall calling Curry’s PC World regarding a warranty claim and, with the patience of a saint, being on hold for some three hours before my issue was addressed – Curtis Jordan, Marketing Manager.